Water shoes are a specific type of footwear that’s designed for water sports.

 Putting Your Water Socks in the Washer

 The first thing that you want to do is rinse them with water.
-Once you’ve done that, turn them inside out.
-Place the socks inside a garment bag; it’ll keep them together and minimize friction.
-You can wash them with other garments granted that they’re not opposite colors.
+Once you’ve done that, turn the socks inside out and place them in a laundry bag – that will keep them together and minimize friction.

 Press the start button and allow the washing machine to run.
 Once everything’s been washed, take out your water socks and hang them up to dry.
 It’s not recommended that you put them in the dryer.

 Rinse the socks with clean water as soon as you take them off.
 Turn them inside out and place them aside as you fill a sink with water.